nimitmk7/knowledge-treasure/Natural Language Processing/Machine Translation/Neural Machine Translation(NMT).md

 	- When a hypothesis produces $\text{<END>}$, that hypothesis is complete .
 	- Place it aside and continue exploring other hypotheses via beam search.
 - Usually we continue beam search until:
-	- We reach timestep T (where T is some pre-defined cutoff), or
+	- We reach time-step T (where T is some pre-defined cutoff), or
 	- We have at least n completed hypotheses (where n is pre defined cutoff)

 ### Issues